AK11dark/468Proj/README.md

 🔁 test_forward_secrecy: Performs two key exchanges in a row and verifies the derived session keys are different.

 10. Security Failures and Errors
+❌ test_mutual_auth_failure_tampered_signature: Prints a clear error when signature verification fails.

 POSSIBLE ISSUES:
-If you get an error such as [Python File Server] Server already running.
+IF you get an error such as [Python File Server] Server already running.
 Continuing with client mode only. you need to kill whatever is on port 5003 if python, and kill whatever is on port 5001 if ruby

-❌ test_mutual_auth_failure_tampered_signature: Prints a clear error when signature verification fails.
+IF you create an identity and then immedietly try to rotate it, it will not work, you MUST first request a file so the other client can save you

 ❌ test_auth_key_mismatch: Prints a warning when a public key doesn’t match a known identity.